 - more than one TV in any one room

 - any TV with a diagonal screen size greater than 55 inches

 - if any audio from the TV is put out by more than six loudspeakers, or four loudspeakers in any one room or outdoor space

 - if there is a cover charge

 It’s a lot to remember, but it doesn’t have to be complicated if you understand your responsibilities.
-For more information about Control Play and music licensing for your restaurant or bar, contact us directly firstname.lastname@example.org .
-And to learn more about music and customer experience, download our Background Music Guide to discover the power of the playlist.
+For more information about Control Play and music licensing for your restaurant or bar, contact us directly firstname.lastname@example.org.
+To learn more about restaurant music and guest experience, download our Background Music Guide here: